 Selmeston is located some eight miles east of Lewes, the county town of East Sussex.
 The village is principally focused on The Street, which runs due north from the A27, but the Parish covers a total area of 2.6 square miles both north and south of the road.
-It is just outside the National Park whose boundary extends halfway across the A27 trunk road, but there are parts of Selmeston Parish that lie within the park.
+Most of the Parish lies just outside the National Park but there are parts of Selmeston, south of the A27, that lie within the park.
 The boundaries of the Parish are shown on the map link.

 Early settlement and archaeology